OverFitted/hacksai2021spb/README.md

 ### Backend

-As main framework we decided to go with express.js (aka fast, unopinionated, minimalist web framework)
+As main framework we decided to go with express.js (aka fast, unopinionated, minimalist web framework).

 ### Frontend